LemLib/LemLib/.github/CONTRIBUTING.md

 > - Refer this project in your project's readme
 > - Mention the project at local meetups with your fellow competitors
 > - Mention the use of this project in judging presentations
+> - Open a bug report or feature request [here](https://github.com/LemLib/LemLib/issues/new/choose)
+> - Discuss and give feedback in our [Discord](https://discord.gg/pCHr7XZUTj)